 The editing process consists of revising the content, organization, grammar, and presentation of a piece of writing to enhance the writer's voice.
-Students should submit their best work and be prepared to work collaboratively with the editor(s) to take their work to the next level.
+Students should submit their best work but be prepared to work collaboratively on edits with the editor(s) to take their work to the next level.
 For example, the editor(s) may ask you to expand a scene or may suggest word choice changes.
+Students' should consider the editor(s) suggestions respectfully and with an open mind and understand that they can advocate for their writing with the editor(s) - this is what we mean by "work collaboratively".
+Work selected for publication is always chosen for it's potential and not it's perfection.
 Editor(s) will communicate with students by email; timely and attentive communication is crucial to the process so students should check their email often.